-Examples, solutions, videos to help GCSE Maths students learn about different types of Transformation: Translation, Reflection, Rotation and Enlargement.
+These lessons help GCSE/IGCSE Maths students learn about different types of Transformation: Translation, Reflection, Rotation and Enlargement.

 We translate a shape by moving it up or down or from side to side, but its appearance does not change in any other way.
 When we translate a shape, each of the vertices must be moved in exactly the same way.
-Every translation has a translation vector which gives the direction in which the shape is moved.
+Every translation has a translation vector which gives the distance and direction in which the shape is moved.

 This video shows how to transform a shape using a given translation vector.

 GCSE foundation maths transformations - Translating a shape

 When we reflect a shape, we ‘flip’ it over a line of symmetry or ‘mirror’.

 GCSE Maths transformations: Reflections in horizontal and vertical lines

 Understand simply how to reflect shapes in vertical and horizontal lines.
 The trick is in understanding the equations of the horizontal and vertical lines.
 Reflections to help with GCSE mathematics, one in a line of the form x = a another in a line of the form y = b.